Luligu/matterbridge-shelly/README.md

 ### exposePowerMeter

-Choose how to expose the shelly power meters: disabled, matter13 (use Matter 1.3 electricalSensor) or evehistory (use Matter EveHistoryCluster)
+Choose how to expose the shelly power meters: disabled, matter13 (use Matter 1.3 electricalSensor under development) or evehistory (use Matter EveHistoryCluster)

 ### blackList